KxSystems/docs/docs/wp/data-loaders/index.md

   data,:get epath]
 ```

-The slave gets the values for the column for each loaded file within the batch and joins it to any pre-existing data.
+The worker gets the values for the column for each loaded file within the batch and joins it to any pre-existing data.

 ```q
 colData:raze get each ` sv'(x[`paths]di),'x`mergeCol
 data,:$[mc in x`symbolCols;`sym$colData;colData]
 ```

-The slave then sorts this data utilizing the saved list of indexes from Step 4 and sets it a temporary HDB location.
+The worker then sorts this data utilizing the saved list of indexes from Step 4 and sets it a temporary HDB location.

 ```q
 dir:` sv .mi.hdbTmp,`indx,x`batchID